42urawa/js-practices/99.npm/README.md

-# global-warming-ckecker
+# globalwarmingsurvey

-`global-warming-checker` is a CLI tool that allows users to select a location, base year, comparison year, and month through a series of questions and displays temperature data as a line graph.
+`globalwarmingsurvey` is a CLI tool that allows users to select a location, base year, comparison year, and month through a series of questions and displays temperature data as a line graph.
 This tool scrapes data from the Japan Meteorological Agency and visualizes the data for comparison.

 ## Features